Rhynchocephale/ets-resources-plus-custom/README.md

 incorporated within the WAR file.
 Otherwise the contents of the lib/ directory must be copied to the application classpath (WEB-INF/lib).

-The 'ets-resources-version' property is set in ${user.home}/.m2/settings.xml as shown below, where `YY.MM.DD` denotes the desired release version.
+The 'ets-resources-version' property can be set in ${user.home}/.m2/settings.xml as shown below, where `YY.MM.DD` denotes the desired release version.

     <profile>